You must submit Supplementary Declarations (SDs) when you're importing or exporting to work out how much duty you owe.

 The SDP allows authorised traders and their authorised representatives to declare goods for export by submitting an abbreviated Pre-Shipment Advice (PSA) SDP to CHIEF.
 This must be supported by a full electronic SD within 14 days following shipment.
 It is important to note that SDP cannot be used for Common Agricultural Policy Exports.

-All declarations made using SDP or LCP procedures must be submitted electronically to CHIEF.
+All supplementary declarations made using simplified procedures must be submitted electronically to CHIEF.
 Manual declarations must not be used.
-To apply to use SDP or LCP you must use an NES application form C&E48.
+To apply to use SDP or EIDR you must use an NES application form C&E48.

 If you are using the SAD you may need to add extra details, particularly if you enter your goods to a customs warehouse.
 If you make customs declarations through a software package, either in house or through a third party supplier, you must use updated software.